hassanRagabb/STAR-schema-StackOverFlow-Analysis-/README.md

-Stack Over Flow Analysis: college data warehousing project on Stack Over Flow data set analyzed the data set to multiple dimensions, made a star schema, ERD and built cube for the analysis services, applied mdx queries on cube and provide insights on charts in order to analyses and count the number of posts and comments that a user made at a certain time and in
+Stack Over Flow Analysis: it's a college project in Data warehouse subject data warehousing project on Stack Over Flow data set analyzed the data set to multiple dimensions, made a star schema, ERD and built cube for the analysis services, applied mdx queries on cube and provide insights on charts in order to analyses and count the number of posts and comments that a user made at a certain time and in